caroline223/favorite-cocktails-cli-gem/README.md

 All content published by Favorite Cocktails is the property og Favorite Cocktails and is protected by copyright, trademark, and other intellectual property laws.

+For better insight on how to use my app, see my video walkthrough!
+Enjoy!

 ## Installation

 Add this line to your application's Gemfile: